English EN

 Structure

-Track 1: Learners explore social engagement and listen to two people who took action after an antisemitic attach on a synagogue in Copenhagen in 2015.
+Lesson 1: Learners explore social engagement and listen to two people who took action after an antisemitic attach on a synagogue in Copenhagen in 2015.
 They consider reasons for and against taking action in situations involving discrimination.

-Track 2: Learners reflect on the way human rights affect their own lives and those of others.
+Lesson 2: Learners reflect on the way human rights affect their own lives and those of others.
 They work with one of three cases that were taken to the European Court of Human Rights and consider the actors in the cases.

-Track 3: Learners listen to five young people who took action.
+Lesson 3: Learners listen to five young people who took action.
 They then consider different forms of taking action and work in small groups on an example of discrimination and action.
 The last step prepares leaners to develop their own action plan.

 back to top